robonoff/Cloud-Computing-2023-2024/Basic/README.md

-# Cloud BASIC assignment
-## Cloud Storage System Deployment
+## Cloud Basic - Storage System Deployment

 This folder drafts the required steps for deploying a cloud storage system using Docker.
 It benefits from MySQL for the database, Nextcloud for the file storage and Locust for the load testing and benchmarking.